kant/calculater_bash/README.md

 # calculater_bash
-this is a simple programmation for calcul a value are positive and negative by thre parametres x,and y and operation
+this is a simple programmation for calcul a value are positive and negative by three parameters x, and y and operation